-The Abridged financial statements have been prepared as a fair summary of the audited financial statements in accordance with the requirements of Regulation 56 of the Securities and Exchange Board of India (Mutual Funds) Regulations, 1996, as amended ('the Regulations') read with the SEBI master circular SEBI/HO/MD/IMD-PoD-1/P/CIR/2024/90 dated 27 June 2024 ('the Master Circular') issued by Securities and Exchange Board of India ('SEBI').
+The Abridged financial statements have been prepared as a fair summary of the audited financial statements in accordance with the requirements of Regulation 56 of the Securities and Exchange Board of India (Mutual Funds) Regulations, 1996, as amended ('the Regulations') read with the SEBI master circular SEBI/HO IMD/IMD-PoD-1/P/CIR/2024/90 dated 27 June 2024 ('the Master Circular') issued by Securities and Exchange Board of India ('SEBI').

-- 3. As per the Securities & Exchange Board of India (SEBI) (Mutual Funds) (Amendment) Regulations, 2012, issued on February 21, 2012, the Eighth schedule to the regulations was amended to include "Principles of Fair Valuation" which required the mutual funds to value their investments in accordance with the specified overarching principles so as to ensure fair treatment to all investors including existing investors as well as investors seeking to purchase or redeem units of mutual funds in all schemes at all points of time. - 4.
-Investments - 4.1 Investments of the schemes, except for Government Securities, are registered in the name of the Schemes/Trustees for the benefits of the schemes' unit holders.
-Investments in Government Securities are held in the name of the fund. - 4.2 Investments made in securities of associates and group companies of the Sponsor or the AMC for the year:
+3. As per the Securities & Exchange Board of India (SEBI) (Mutual Funds) (Amendment) Regulations, 2012, issued on February 21, 2012, the Eighth schedule to the regulations was amended to include "Principles of Fair Valuation" which required the mutual funds to value their investments in accordance with the specified overarching principles so as to ensure fair treatment to all investors including existing investors as well as investors seeking to purchase or redeem units of mutual funds in all schemes at all points of time.

+4. Investments:

+- 4.1 Investments of the schemes, except for Government Securities, are registered in the name of the Schemes/Trustees for the benefits of the schemes' unit holders.
+Investments in Government Securities are held in the name of the fund. - 4.2 Details of Investments in Derivative Instruments: